 The 3D printing hype curve taught us two important lessons.
 First, the technology behind 3D printing stock is some of the most groundbreaking and innovative on the market today.
 And second, just because this technology is available or in development, doesn’t guarantee that it will become an immediate commercial success.
 Just as it took 3D printing innovators decades to create the technology that’s available today (you might be surprised to learn that the first 3D printing technology was created as far back as the early 1980s), consumers also have to shift their behaviour to make room for this new technology.

-Best way to invest in 3D printing companies
+Best way to invest in 3D printing stocks

-There are many public companies in the 3D printing space, but the three main players are:
+There are many public companies in the 3D printing space, but the three main players where one can invest in 3D printing stocks include:

-Stratasys is one of these old-time 3D printing giants Stratasys operates in the healthcare, aerospace, automotive and education markets.
+- Stratasys (NASDAQ:SSYS): Stratasys is one of these old-time 3D printing giants Stratasys operates in the healthcare, aerospace, automotive and education markets.
 One of the company’s subsidiaries include MakerBot and Solidscape.
 At the end of March, the company announced its partnership with the United Kingdom’s Manufacturing Technology Centre (MTC) to further business growth.
+More recently, the company announced that its subsidiary, Stratasys Direct Manufacturing had been selected by Airbus to produce 3D printed polymer parts for the A350 XWB aircraft.

-3D Systems has been in the business for over three decades, and has transitioned itself into a 3D solutions company.
+- 3D Systems (NYSE:DDD): 3D Systems has been in the business for over three decades, and has transitioned itself into a 3D solutions company.
 3D Systems engineers, manufacturers and sells a variety of 3D printers.
 In January 2016, the company launched its heavy duty ProX DMP 320, which is designed for metal printing.
 2017 is also shaping up to be a busy year for the company: in mid-April, 3D Systems announced a price reduction on its production-ready ProX SLS 500 3D printing system to “increase market share.”
+In June, the company announced the release of the Simbionix SPINE Mentor, which the release states is ideal for neurosurgeons, anesthesiologists, orthopedic surgeons, and pain management surgeons.

 For the more risk-averse, another option is the 3D Printing Exchange Traded Fund (BATS:PR).
-This ETF began trading in July 2016 and has 39 holdings, all of which are leaders in 3D printing and related businesses.
+This ETF began trading in July 2016 and has 43 holdings as of June 30, 2017, all of which are leaders in 3D printing and related businesses.
 As of December 2016, companies on the top holdings are Organovo Holdings (NASDAQ:ONVO), HP (NYSE:HPQ), and K2M Group Holdings (NASDAQ:KTWO).

 Don’t forget to follow us @INN_Technology for real-time news updates.

-This article was originally published on the Investing News Network on May 16, 2016.
+This article was originally published on the Investing News Network in 2016.

 Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.